Originally written in August 2014. Please note that some of my language and theological understandings have changed since writing this.

 And how wonderful it is!
-For God to place me in a community of people who need the gospel, just like every other sinner on earth.
+For God to create me within a community of people who need the gospel, just like everyone else.
 You and me included.
 It is a community that has been told the Christian faith is incompatible with who they are.
 I have friends who have been made to feel like God’s grace is not for them, and it is heartbreaking to see such barriers.
 Because as Christians we know that the gospel is not different for different people.
 We do not have the faith we have because of anything we have done.
 And we do not do anything now to save ourselves.

 “This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.” – 1 John 4:10

 Praise God that I am gay!
-So my LGBTI friends will hear about this beautiful message of love!
-God’s grace is for anyone willing to accept that they are one of the seven billion people right now who were created in God’s image and live under His authority.
-It is for anyone who believes they are to follow God but know they are flawed.
-The Christ who died on the cross and rose as Judge of the Earth, will stand beside anyone who receives his gift and believes in him – Jew or Gentile, gay or straight.
+So my LGBTIQA+ friends will hear about this beautiful message of love!
+God’s grace is for anyone willing to accept that they are one of the seven billion people right now who were created in God’s image and God’s life and love is for them.
+The good news is for anyone who believes they are to follow God in the unkown.
+And the Christ who died on the cross and rose as Judge of the Earth, will stand beside anyone who receives his gift and believes in him – Jew or Gentile, gay or straight.